 Source: MS Society of Canada

-Rebif is a trademark of Merck KGaA, Darmstadt, Germany or its affiliates.
+Rebif is a registered trademark of Merck KGaA, Darmstadt, Germany or its affiliates.

 It’s not always easy to talk to your doctor or nurse about how you are feeling.